chi-tech/chi-tech/doc/Install_linux.md

 PETSC_DIR=$PWD
 ```

-The installation prefix ```</path/to/install>``` must be replaced with
-the desired installation directory for this script to execute properly.

 If the configuration fails then consult PETSc's user documentation.

-<u>NOTE:</u> *The recommended version of PETSc requires Python 2.6+ for its configuration.
-If you need to use Python 3.4+ (which is typically pre-installed on modern Linux systems as
-`python3`), you will need to download PETSc 3.11 (current most recent version is 3.11.3)
-and run the above configure script as `python3 ./configure ...`*

 Upon completion of the configure step, PETSc will provide the make command
 that you should use.
 Execute this command.